guidov/pykmt/README.md

 # pykmt
-For modifying pop2 ocean bathymetry
+For modifying pop2 ocean bathymetry in CESM that uses pop2.
+This is old code and needs to be updated